 And this movement demands that we as White people choose.

 We are no longer offered the choice of silence.
 In fact, we never were.
 Silence is consent in a system of White supremacy.
 We simply fooled ourselves into thinking our silence protected us from complicity.

 We can choose to continue investing in the systems of Whiteness and White supremacy.

 Or we can choose to divest from Whiteness and its poisonous ideology.

 But we have to choose.

 4 Ways We Can Choose to Divest from Whiteness and White Supremacy

 1. We choose to divest from White supremacy when we lend our support, financial or otherwise, to those leading this movement.
 Do it right now.
-Send a paypal donation in whatever amount you can afford to MillennialAU@Lost Voices through their website., or donate to
+Send a paypal donation in whatever amount you can afford to [email protected], or donate to Lost Voices through their website.

 2. We choose to divest from Whiteness when we show up.
 As a dear friend Lex recently pointed out, if we show up to the tune of 10,000 for an internet cat video festival, we surely can show up in the streets for justice.
 Lex put it this way this morning on social media: